Database Plugin

 database.settings.type = "mysql"

-Currently, this plugin supports mysql and **postgresql for the type.
+Currently, this plugin supports mysql and postgresql for the type.
 You can also change the type and re-execute the plugin methods if necessary.
-This allows you to setup multiple databases with different types.
+This allows you to set up multiple databases with different types.

-Database Name
+Database name

 You can change the name of the database that the plugin uses.
 This is specified by the name field on the settings class like this: